One-loop analysis of the interactions between doubly charmed baryons and Nambu-Goldstone bosons: Numerical results and discussions

 where $\overline{m}_D=(m_D+m_{D_s})/2$ with $m_D$ and $m_{D_s}$ the physical masses of the $D$ and $D_s$ mesons, respectively.
 Here, $\tilde{g}_0$ denotes the axial coupling constant of the $D^\ast D\phi$ interaction, c.f.
 Eq.~\eqref{eq:dpi.lag.lo}.
 Its value can be fixed via the LO calculation of the decay width of $D^{\ast+}\to D^0\pi$~\cite{ParticleDataGroup:2022pth}, which leads to $\tilde{g}_0\simeq 1.095$~GeV.
 For the $O(p^2)$ LECs, one obtains

 At $O(p^3)$, the following pertinent relations are established,

 The parameters $\tilde{h}_{0,1,\cdots,5}$ in Eq.~\eqref{eq:relation.p2} and $\tilde{g}_{1,2,3}$ in Eq.~\eqref{eq:relation.p3} are the LECs involved in the NLO and NNLO effective Lagrangians, respectively, that describe the interactions between the NGBs and charmed mesons; see Eq.~\eqref{eq:dpi.lag.nlo} and Eq.~\eqref{eq:dpi.lag.nnlo} in Appendix~\ref{app.hda}.
 Their values have been determined by fitting to lattice QCD data in Ref.~\cite{Yao:2015qia}.
 Therein, four different fits were performed using the method of unitarized ChPT (UChPT).
 The fit denoted by UChPT-6($b^\prime$) was done by enforcing the naturalness requirements of the fitting parameters.
 Moreover, the validity range of UChPT is ensured by further excluding the lattice data with a pion mass larger than $600$~MeV.
 As it was expected, the obtained $D\phi$ LECs from the UChPT-6($b^\prime$) fit are more natural than the others in Ref.~\cite{Yao:2015qia}.
 Therefore we utilize the UChPT-6($b^\prime$) outputs, collected in the last column of Table~\ref{tab:reoflecs} for completeness, to estimate the values of $\tilde{b}_i$ ($i =1,\cdots, 6$) and $\tilde{c}_i$ ($i = 11, 12, 20$).
 The obtained results are shown in the 2nd column of Table~\ref{tab:reoflecs}.
 Importantly, those LECs determined by HDA symmetry are acceptable in the sense that they turn out be of natural size.
-Furthermore, the corresponding uncertainties are obtained by Monte Carlo propagating the errors of the $D\phi$ LECs of Ref.~\cite{Yao:2015qia}.
+Furthermore, the corresponding uncertainties are obtained by Monte Carlo propagating the errors of the $D\phi$ LECs of Ref.~\cite{Yao:2015qia}. \footnote{Specifically, sample groups of random values of the $D\phi$ LECs are generated by Monto Carlo method with normal distribution~\cite{Press:1992zz}.
+The \texttt{MINOS} algorithm in the package Minuit~\cite{James:1994vla} is followed to select good samples of normally-distributed parameters that satisfy the condition $\chi^2-\chi_{\rm min}^2\le 1$.
+Here, $\chi^2$ and $\chi^2_{\rm min}$ are calculated by using the randomly-generated parameters and the central values of the $D\phi$ LECs, respectively.
+A sufficient number of simulations have been performed, leading to 156 groups of good values of the $D\phi$ LECs.
+The 156 sets of parameter values are then utilized to estimate the uncertainties of the LECs in the doubly charmed baryon sector with the help of the HDA-symmetry relations~\eqref{eq:relation.p2} and \eqref{eq:relation.p3}.
+Moreover, the errors of scattering lengths and phase shifts to be discussed in the next subsections are propagated from the uncertainties of the $\psi\phi$ LECs. }

 It is worth noting that $\tilde{h}_1$ in Table~\ref{tab:reoflecs} was fixed by the mass difference between $D$ and $D_s$ mesons in Ref.~\cite{Yao:2015qia}.
 Likewise, in our case the LEC $\tilde{b}_2$ can be estimated by the mass difference of the $\Xi_{cc}$ and $\Omega_{cc}$ baryons.
 With the help of Eq.~\eqref{eq:massXichpt} and Eq.~\eqref{eq:massOmchpt}, one obtains